Neural Memory Networks for Seizure Type Classification: EVALUATION

 \subsection{Experimental setup}

 All models were assessed through a 5-fold cross validation (CV) strategy to ensure that the data for hyperparameter tuning, and the data to test the algorithm were disjoint.
-For each fold, we used 80\% of each data sample of each seizure type for training the models, and 20\% for testing.
-We used a weighted-F1 score to measure performance which is more informative than accuracy given the uneven class distribution.
-F1 score is the weighted average of precision and recall.
-Therefore, this score takes both false positives and false negatives into account.
-In a weighted-F1 score, we weight the F1 score of each class by the number of samples from that class.
+For each fold, the data sample of each seizure type are randomly split into 60\% for training, 20\% for validation and 20\% for test.
+We used a weighted-F1 score to measure performance as this is a multiclass classification with highly uneven class distribution.
+The weighted F1 score is calculated as follows,

+where $w_i$ is the weight of the $i-th$ class depending on the number of positive examples in that class.

 For each traditional deep learning models adapted for the task of seizure type classification, we follow the specifications provided by each author to train the architecture by optimizing the categorical cross-entropy loss.
 Our proposed shallow RCNN model was also trained by optimizing the categorical cross-entropy loss.
 We used the Adam optimizer~\cite{kingma2014adam} with a learning rate of $10^{-3}$, and decay rates for the first and second moments of 0.9 and 0.999 respectively.
 For regularization, we employed dropout with a probability of 50\% in the fully connected layer.
 Batch-size was set to 32.
 We trained the model over 150 epochs using the default initialization parameters from Keras~\cite{chollet2017keras}.